Understanding Git Internals

 Applying RefDelta

-Just like it would appear in a git object file, and then only compute its SHA1.
-Now, you might notice that at least one object’s SHA1 should match the refdelta’s referenced SHA.
+just as it would appear in a git object file.
+Hashing the headered form makes at least one object’s SHA1 match the SHA referenced by some RefDelta.

 Base file: